-Do I Want to Be a Rap Artist?
+Should I Become a Rap Artist?

 A rap artist is a musician who combines unique beats and rhymes to create catchy, entertaining songs.
-Becoming a rap artist requires dedication, skill and lots of hard work.
+Becoming a rap artist requires dedication, skill, and lots of hard work.
 Once an artist has decided on a stage name and created original songs, they're ready to begin marketing in order to create a buzz and inform people of their music.
 They must then develop a following and sign a recording contract, though the growing use of digital media sometimes allows them to get their music to the public without a record label behind them.

-|Key Skills||Talent, discipline, determination, stamina and self-confidence; good people skills|
+|Key Skills||Talent, discipline, determination, stamina and self-confidence; good people skills; marketing|

 Step 1: Practice to Create an Individual Sound

-Step 2: Begin Marketing Campaign
+Step 2: Begin Your Marketing Campaign

 Before actually standing up in front of people and rapping, there are a few things a rap artist should figure out.
 The first is what their stage name will be.
-While some rap artists use their real names, many have created stage names to represent themselves as a brand.
+While some rap artists use their real names, many create stage names to represent themselves as a brand.
 This name can be catchy or might represent something, but it must be memorable.

 After picking out a stage name, a rap artist needs to figure out what music they'll be performing.
 This music can be covers of other people's songs, but it's preferable that a rap artist has his or her own material and original beats and lyrics.
 Once a name and songs have been picked out, potential rap artists can begin to play shows.
-This can take whatever form is necessary to get information about themselves out there, from performing on a street corner to finding gigs at concert venues, schools, nightclubs and parties.
+This can take whatever form is necessary to get information about themselves out there, from performing on a street corner, to finding gigs at concert venues, schools, nightclubs, and parties.

 Step 3: Hire Support Staff

-Step 4: Make a CD
+Step 4: Make a Recording

-Step 5: Continue Marketing and Improving
+Step 5: Continue Marketing and Improving for Career Advancement